pfunks/TCTest/test_faq.md

 # Posting

-## What can users upload to Steemit?
+## What can users post to Steemit?

-Steemit users can upload anything they want, whether it be phrases, quotes, blogs, anecdotes, photos, videos, memes, songs, and more.
-It is an open platform meant to host and welcome any legal content.
+Steem is an open platform meant to host and welcome any legal content.
+Users can post anything they want, whether it be phrases, quotes, blogs, anecdotes, photos, videos, memes, songs, and more.
+Be creative!

 ## What are the different choices for post rewards (50%/50%, Power Up 100%, Decline Payout)?

 - **50%/50%** - This rewards in half STEEM Power, and half liquid STEEM / Steem Dollars.
-The amount of liquid STEEM vs. Steem Dollars that is rewarded is based on network conditions at the time of payout.
+The ratio of liquid STEEM to Steem Dollars rewarded is based on network conditions at the time of payout.
 This is the default payout option.

 - **Power Up 100%** - This option rewards the post in 100% STEEM Power.

 - **Decline Payout** - Use this option to receive no post rewards.
-Upvotes will affect the post's position on the trending ranking but no rewards are paid from Steem's reward pool.
+Votes will affect the post's position on the trending ranking but no rewards are paid from Steem's reward pool.
 Replies made to the post are still eligible for rewards.

 ## Can I delete something I posted?